sdpb/WebApps-Tutorial/Week1-4/WEB_BASICS.md

 including its metadata.

-Using telnet to connect us to a web page and get the data, maybe would be unnecessary because now we have better tools but is interesting to know how the web methods work.
+Using telnet to connect us to a web page and get the data, maybe would be unnecessary because now we have better tools, but is interesting to know how the web methods work.

 ```bash